kubernetes-retired/external-storage/docs/demo/hostpath-provisioner/README.md

 }
 ```

 We implement `Delete`.
 First it checks if this provisioner was the one that created the directory backing the given PV by looking at the identity annotation.
-If not, it returns an `IgnoredError`.
-Otherwise, it can safely delete it.
+If not, it returns an `IgnoredError`: the safest assumption is that some other `hostPath` provisioner that is/was running on a different node was the one that created the directory on that different node, so it would be a dangerous idea for *this* provisioner to attempt to delete the directory here on *this* node!
+Otherwise, if the identity annotation matches this provisioner's, it can safely delete the directory.

 ```go
 // Delete removes the storage asset that was created by Provision represented